-- (a) For the purposes of this section, a dangerous or vicious animal shall be defined to be any one of the following: - (1) An animal which the owner knows or reasonably should know has a propensity, tendency, or disposition to attack unprovoked, cause injury, or to otherwise endanger the safety of human beings or domestic animals; - (2) An animal which makes an unprovoked attack that causes bodily injury to a human being and the attack occurs in a place other than the place where the animal is confined: - (3) An animal which commits unprovoked acts in a place other than the place where the animal is confined and those acts cause a person to reasonably believe that the animal will attack and cause bodily injury to a human being; - (4) An animal which is owned or harbored primarily or in part for the purpose of fighting or which is trained for fighting; - (5) An animal which is used as a weapon in the commission of a crime. - (b) Notwithstanding paragraph (a) above, a magistrate judge may (or may not) deem an animal a dangerous animal, after considering the totality of circumstances, regardless of location of an attack or provocation, when such an attack results in serious injury to a human. - (c) Declaration of a dangerous animal, confinement requirements, and final determination of danger animal declaration. - (1) Declaration.
-An BCAS officer or law enforcement officer, in his or her discretion, may make an initial determination that an animal is dangerous.
+(a) For the purposes of this section, a dangerous or vicious animal shall be defined to be any one of the following:

+(1) An animal which the owner knows or reasonably should know has a propensity, tendency, or disposition to attack unprovoked, cause injury, or to otherwise endanger the safety of human beings or domestic animals;

+(2) An animal which makes an unprovoked attack that causes bodily injury to a human being and the attack occurs in a place other than the place where the animal is confined;

+(3) An animal which commits unprovoked acts in a place other than the place where the animal is confined and those acts cause a person to reasonably believe that the animal will attack and cause bodily injury to a human being;

+(4) An animal which is owned or harbored primarily or in part for the purpose of fighting or which is trained for fighting;

+(5) An animal which is used as a weapon in the commission of a crime.

+(b) Notwithstanding paragraph (a) above, a magistrate judge may (or may not) deem an animal a dangerous animal, after considering the totality of circumstances, regardless of location of an attack or provocation, when such an attack results in serious injury to a human.

+(c) Declaration of a dangerous animal, confinement requirements, and final determination of danger animal declaration.

+(1) Declaration.
+An animal services officer or law enforcement officer, in his or her discretion, may make an initial determination that an animal is dangerous.
 Upon determination, the officer shall deliver written notice to the owner or any adult residing at the premises where the animal is located or by posting on the premises if no adult is present.
-The notice shall include a description of the animal, a hearing date, confinement requirements and registration requirements. - (2) When, in the discretion of an BCAS officer or law enforcement officer, the animal initially determined to be dangerous has caused injury to another animal or human, the officer may take temporary possession of the animal during the pendency of the final dangerous dog determination hearing before a magistrate judge.
-When a BCAS officer or law enforcement officer takes temporary possession of an animal pursuant to this section, the requirements of paragraph 3 of this section shall be held in abeyance during the pendency of a hearing.
+The notice shall include a description of the animal, a hearing date, confinement requirements and registration requirements.

+(2) When, in the discretion of an animal services officer or law enforcement officer, the animal initially determined to be dangerous has caused injury to another animal or human, the officer may take temporary possession of the animal during the pendency of the final dangerous dog determination hearing before a magistrate judge.
+When an animal services officer or law enforcement officer takes temporary possession of an animal pursuant to this section, the requirements of paragraphs a. through e. below shall be held in abeyance during the pendency of a hearing.

-- (3) Confinement requirements.
-Every dangerous animal, as determined under this section, shall be confined by the owner within 72 hours of the notice of dangerous dog determination and until the final determination of the dangerous dog declaration: - a.
+(3) Confinement requirements and registration.
+Every dangerous animal, as determined under this section, shall be confined by the owner within 72 hours of the notice of dangerous dog determination and until the final determination of the dangerous dog declaration:

+a.
 All dangerous animals shall be securely confined within an occupied house or residence or in a securely enclosed and locked pen or kennel, except when leashed as provided in this section.
-Such pen, kennel or structure must have secure sides and a secure top attached to the sides. - b.
-No person shall permit a dangerous animal to go outside its confined space unless such animal is securely leashed and muzzled with a leash no longer than six feet in length.
+Such pen, kennel or structure must have secure sides and a secure top attached to the sides.